British jazz: 1960s and 1970s

 Harriott was always keen to communicate his ideas, be it on stage, in interviews or album liner notes.
 In 1962, he wrote in the liner notes for his Abstract album, "of the various components comprising jazz today - constant time signatures, a steady four-four tempo, themes and predictable harmonic variations, fixed division of the chorus by bar lines and so on, we aim to retain at least one in each piece.
 But we may well, if the mood seems to us to demand it, dispense with all the others".

 He recorded three albums in this vein: Free Form (Jazzland 1960), Abstract (Columbia (UK) 1962) and Movement (Columbia (UK) 1963).
 Abstract received a five-star review from Harvey Pekar in Down Beat, the first such honour for a British jazz record.
 Free Form and Abstract together formed a pair of cohesive, trailblazing free jazz sessions.
 The next album, Movement, featured some of his most fiercely abstract compositions, but these were tempered by some other, more straight ahead pieces.

 In 1962, Kenny Ball and His Jazzmen got US hit "Midnight in Moscow".
 One important aspect was the South African jazz musicians who had left their home nation, including Chris McGregor, Dudu Pukwana, Mongezi Feza, Johnny Dyani, Harry Miller and later Julian Bahula.
+This period also spawned many other "Trad" jazz bands in and around London, including the Tranquil Valley Stompers, who played at various jazz clubs and coffee bars.